geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 Line with border
 ----------------

+This example shows how to draw lines with borders (sometimes called "cased lines").
-This example draws lines with a blue fill of 3 pixels and a gray stroke of 1 pixel.
+In this case the lines are drawn with a 3 pixel blue center and a 1 pixel wide gray border.

 .. figure:: images/line_linewithborder.png
    :align: center